jembi/openhim-mediator-utils/README.md

 If the user has not been authenticated first, then an exception will be thrown

-### Mediator Heartbeats
+### Mediator Heartbeats and Configuration

 #### .activateHeartbeat(options, interval)

-Begins sending heartbeats to the OpenHIM-core server.
+Begins sending heartbeats to the OpenHIM-core server (also returns any config changes).
 This function takes an options object with the following properties:

 * `options.apiURL` - the URL of the OpenHIM core API eg. "https://localhost:8080"
 * `options.username` - the username of the user to be authenticated